Nieb/AppGameKit-Utilities/README.md

 ---

 ## Common Abbreviations:
-These are often used because compact code is preferred.
+These are often used because compact code is preferred with them.

     Pos = "Position"
     Rot = "Rotation"